varnicm/SmishViz-Project/README.md

 Please cite our paper if you use any part of this analysis:
     <pre>
   @inproceedings{Sanjari2025SmishViz,
-  author    = {Seyed Mohammad Sanjari et al.}, title     = {SmishViz: Graph-based Visualization of Ongoing Smishing Threats}, booktitle = {Proc.
-15th ACM CODASPY}, pages     = {257--268}, year      = {2025}, doi       = {10.1145/3714393.3726499}
+  author = {Sanjari, Seyed Mohammad and Shibli, Ashfak Md and Mia, Maraz and Gupta, Maanak and Pritom, Mir Mehedi Ahsan}, title = {SmishViz: Towards A Graph-based Visualization System for Monitoring and Characterizing Ongoing Smishing Threats}, booktitle = {Proceedings of the Fifteenth ACM Conference on Data and Application Security and Privacy}, pages     = {257--268}, year      = {2025}, doi       = {10.1145/3714393.3726499}